PritamChakrabortyShuvo/Linux/05_Configure-SSH-Linux-to-Linux.md

 ```bash
     sudo systemctl enable --now ssh
 ```
-Verify that the service is running successfully &enable service.
+Verify that the service is running successfully & enable service.

 ### Step 3 : Configure custom SSH
 The default **SSH port 22** is changed for security reasons & other settings are adjusted to improve security such as disabling empty passwords root login & password-based authentication.
 #### Backup SSH Configuration File
-Before modifying the SSH configuration it’s a best practice to back up the original configuration file to avoid accidental misconfiguration:
+Before modifying the SSH configuration it is a best practice to **back up the original configuration file** to **avoid accidental misconfiguration**.
 ```bash
     sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config_backup
 ```
 #### Open the SSH Configuration File
-Edit the SSH configuration file using a text editor
+Edit the SSH configuration file using a text editor.
 ```bash
     sudo vim /etc/ssh/sshd_config
 ```
 #### Security Settings for SSH Configuration
 1. **Disable Empty Paswword :**
-By setting **`PermitEmptyPasswords no`** we ensure that no user with an empty password can log in via SSH.
+By setting **`PermitEmptyPasswords no`** we ensure that no user with an **empty password** can log in via SSH.
 This prevents unauthorized access from accounts with no password.
 ```bash
     PermitEmptyPasswords no
 ```
 2. **Change Default SSH Port**
 The default **SSH port is 22**.
 Changing it to a custom port can reduce the number of **brute-force attacks** targeting port 22.
 ```bash
     port 1646
 ```